Visiting Mexico City or just dreaming of a trip?

-Want to know one of my favorite things about visiting Mexico City?
+Want to know one of my favorite things about visiting this captivating capitol city?
 A trip there really brings all those school history lessons—from Aztecs to conquistadors to floating gardens—to life.
-Learning a little about the city’s history before your visit is guaranteed to enhance your trip … here’s the quick and dirty version.
+Learning a little about the city's history before your visit is guaranteed to enhance your trip ... here's the quick and dirty version.

-From 100 to 900 AD, the Valley of Mexico (where current day Mexico City is located) was settled by a several indigenous groups .
+From 100 to 900 AD, the Valley of Mexico (where the current day city is located) was settled by a several indigenous groups .
 These civilizations eventually declined, and in 1325, the Mexica people (later known as the Aztecs) founded Tenochtitlán on an island in Lake Texcoco.

 Over time, Tenochtitlán became the center of the Aztec empire and grew into the third largest city in the Western Hemisphere.
 When Spanish conquistador Hernán Cortés arrived in the 16th century, he was impressed.
 Unfortunately, Aztec emperor Moctezuma II mistook Cortés for the god Quetzalcóatl and welcomed him with open arms.
 In return, Cortés and his men conquered the Aztecs and destroyed Tenochtitlán.
 They then forced the native people to build a European-style city on its ruins (using the rubble from the destroyed city).